arkabagchi1993/GROMACS_Files/README.md

 **If the run somehow stops, it will generate a checkpoint file (MD_NAME.cpt).
 You can use this file to run the "resume_md.pbs" script, which will resume the run from the point where it stopped**

+If you want to extend the run any further, follow the steps:

+Build the tpr file for extended time

+	gmx_mpi convert-tpr -s md_10.tpr -extend 10000 -o md_20.tpr

+Change the value after '-extend' accordingly (the value indicates the amount of time increased in picoseconds)

+Then run the md-run from the last checkpoint file created:

+	gmx mdrun -v -deffnm md_20 -cpi md_10.cpt -noappend

+You can also find a checkpoint file named "md_prev.cpt".

+#You can use the "extend_md.pbs" for this extension.#

 #################################################################################
 #										#